robclu/tensor/README.md

 # FTL

 FTL is a fast (well hopefully) c++ tensor library.
 It is designed with both speed and clearity of expression in mind.
+It it thus intended to provide high levels of performance but allow operations on tensors in the code to appear exactly as they do mathematically.

-The library makes extensive use of templates, specifically [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) to improve performance.
-[Expression templates](https://en.wikipedia.org/wiki/Expression_templates) are also used to allow mathematical expressions and tensor operations to be expressed exactly as they would be mathematically.
+[Template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) is used to 'offload' any work which can be computed at compile time, to the compiler and [expression templates](https://en.wikipedia.org/wiki/Expression_templates) are used to achieve the translation of the mathematically expressed code to performant code.

 A lot of the TMP implementations were understood from the following blogs and from endlessly reading the assosciated code on their Github accounts (thanks for the help!) :